awsdocs/amazon-vpc-user-guide/doc_source/vpc-nat-gateway.md

 ### IPsec Connection Cannot Be Established<a name="nat-gateway-troubleshooting-ipsec"></a>

-NAT gateways currently do not support the IPsec protocol\.
+NAT gateways currently do not support the IPsec protocol; however, you can use NAT\-Traversal \(NAT\-T\) to encapsulate IPsec traffic in UDP, which is a supported protocol for NAT gateways\.
+Ensure that you test your NAT\-T and IPsec configuration to verify that your IPsec traffic is not dropped\.

 ### Cannot Initiate More Connections to a Destination<a name="nat-gateway-troubleshooting-simultaneous-connections"></a>

 You may have reached the limit for simultaneous connections\.
-A NAT gateway can support up to 65 000 simultaneous connections to each unique destination\.
+For more information, see [NAT Gateway Rules and Limitations](#nat-gateway-limits)\.
 If your instances in the private subnet create a large number of connections, you may reach this limit\.
 You can do one of the following:
 + Create a NAT gateway per Availability Zone and spread your clients across those zones\.
 + Create additional NAT gateways in the public subnet and split your clients into multiple private subnets, each with a route to a different NAT gateway\.
 + Limit the number of connections your clients can create to the destination\.
 + To release the capacity, close idle connections\.

-**Note**
-If the destination IP address, the destination port, or the protocol \(TCP/UDP/ICMP\) changes, you can create an additional 65,000 connections\.

 ## Controlling the Use of NAT Gateways<a name="nat-gateway-iam"></a>